Computed Tomography (CT)

 Attendance at an information session is strongly encouraged for all students.
 Refer to the current Admissions Information Book for information regarding whether your application will be ranked based on attendance.>

 Students interested in the PVCC CT, MRI, or Mammography programs are highly encouraged to attend one of our Advanced Imaging Programs Information sessions in person (or via Zoom).
 This is an excellent opportunity to ask questions about the admissions process.
-The September and November sessions will be held via Zoom (meeting invitations will be sent to participants' email addresses).
-The October and December sessions will be held in the RAD lab (K102).
-This is subject to change due to current COVID-19 restrictions.
+These sessions will be held via Zoom.
+Meeting invitations will be sent to participants' email addresses a few days before the session's scheduled date.

-The Advanced Imaging Programs Information session schedule for Fall 2021 has been updated.
-Spring 2022 dates will be added by December 15, 2021.
+The Advanced Imaging Programs Information session schedule for Spring 2022 has been updated.

 For students who are unable to attend an 'in-person' session, please view our pre-recorded abbreviated information session.